uber/rides-java-sdk/README.md

 Official Java SDK (beta) to support the Uber Rides API.

+## Before you begin

+This is a beta Java SDK not intended to be run on Android.
+An official Android SDK will be released soon.

 ## Installation

 To use the Uber Rides Java SDK, add the compile dependency with the latest version of the Uber SDK.